AlexT0701/Zerium-Black/README.md

 # Zerium-Black
-Object oriented programming language that is a branched version of C++ and Python.
+Zerium Black is an object oriented programming language that is a branched version of C++ and Python.